primarily teaches Introduction to Oral Communication and Interpersonal

-Communication, and Activism.
-She occasionally teaches special topics
+Communication.
+She occasionally teaches special topics courses such as Activism,

 Illinois State University, completed her doctoral coursework at the

 University of Iowa, and has published and presented on topics related to